 I’ve just spent a few days and 2,500 km driving around Eastern France.
 In that time, I saw two Citroën CXs, a Renault Dauphine, a Renault 12, a Simca 1100 and a Peugeot 504.
 And I also saw an Onze Legere Traction, but that was UK registered.
 Those staple cliches for the location director setting an episode of a popular UK TV series in France, the DS and the 2CV, were nowhere to be seen, save for a battered Snail sitting on the roof of a scrapyard.
 Of course a French person visiting the UK would notice the dearth of Morris Minors and Rover 2000s but, somehow, the homogeneity of the modern French industry is so much more depressing.
 Even a Peugeot 406 and a Renault 21 were almost cheering sights, being pretty Gallic compared with today’s eurocars.

-In 2009, I wrote a piece on the website of “The World’s Best Car Magazine” about the French industry.
+Some time ago, I wrote a piece on the website of “The World’s Best Car Magazine” about the French industry.
 Maybe a bit whimsical, it was based on long-term, but open-eyed, affection for the three major manufacturers, which I have backed up over the years with hard cash.
 I had no particular insight but it was obvious that, although seeming to be having a modest creative renaissance at the turn of the Century, they had got lost again, most worryingly of all solid, dependable Peugeot.

 But the French industry is now always in flux and, lacking the coziness of British hedgerows, long journeys on French roads give you expansive views and are always conducive to thinking, so my thoughts revisited those of five years ago.